 - Keep mindfulness jars in the classroom

-- Include a variety of hand manipulatives in the classroom (examples: Rubik’s Cube, fidget spinners)
+- Include a variety of fidget toys in the classroom (examples: Rubik’s Cubes, fidget spinners)

 - Use chair bands or flexible seating